-Timothy Smyth advises sovereign states, multinational companies, and individuals in relation to international arbitration and public international law disputes.
+Timothy Smyth advises sovereign States, multinational corporations, and high-net worth individuals in relation to international arbitration and public international law disputes.
 His experience includes representing clients in arbitrations under a wide range of arbitral rules, including ICSID, UNCITRAL, the LCIA, ICC, DIFC-LCIA and before the Iran-US Claims Tribunal.
-He also has experience of cases before the International Court of Justice, General Court of the EU, and the Iran-US claims Tribunal.
+He also has experience of cases before the International Court of Justice, General Court of the EU and the High Court of Justice in London.
 He has advised clients from all over the world in a variety of different sectors, including energy, mining, banking, hospitality, telecoms, aviation and pharmaceuticals.
 Timothy has conducted oral advocacy in investment treaty arbitrations, commercial arbitrations and before the High Court of Justice in London.
-Prior to working for the firm, he worked in the London and Paris offices of another international law firm.
+Prior to joining Arnold & Porter, he worked in the London and Paris offices of another leading international law firm.

 - The Kingdom of Thailand in an investor-state arbitration involving the mining sector brought by an Australian mining company (UNCITRAL).